 Glassware should be treated before use to ensure that it is RNase-free.
 Glassware used for RNA work should be cleaned with a detergent, thoroughly rinsed, and oven baked at 240°C for at least 4 hours (overnight, if more convenient) before use.
 Autoclaving alone will not fully inactivate many RNases.
-Alternatively, glassware can be treated with DEPC (diethyl pyrocarbonate), as described in "Solutions" below.
+Alternatively, glassware can be treated with DEPC (diethyl pyrocarbonate).
+Fill glassware with 0.1% DEPC (0.1% in water), allow to stand overnight (12 hours) at 37°C and then autoclave or heat to 100°C for 15 minutes to eliminate residual DEPC.